UPPS 04.04.20 - Staff Performance Management System

-Once the supervisor and the employee acknowledge the performance assessment review, it is final and only the appeal process can alter the review results.
-Should an employee refuse to acknowledge the performance review, the supervisor should document in the employees’ note section that the employee refused to acknowledge.
-The supervisor will contact Human Resources to move the review to a completed status in the workflow.
+Once the supervisor and the employee acknowledge the performance assessment, it is final and only the appeal process can alter the review results.
+Should an employee refuse to acknowledge the performance assessment, the supervisor should document in the employees’ note section that the employee refused to acknowledge.
+The supervisor should contact Human Resources to move the performance assessment to a completed status in the workflow.

-The employee may, within 10 working days of the performance assessment meeting with the supervisor, appeal the results to the department director if he or she disagrees with the performance assessment.
+The employee may, within 10 working days of the performance assessment meeting with the supervisor, appeal the results to the department director if the employee disagrees with the performance assessment.

 PLAN AND PERFORMANCE MANAGEMENT CYCLE TIMELINES

-Phase II: Mid-Cycle Review – October through November – Informal 1:1 between supervisor and employee to discuss progress and relevant changes or updates to plan, as necessary.
+Mid-Cycle Review (October 1 through November 30) – the period during which the supervisor and employee meet informally for a one-on-one to discuss progress and relevant changes or updates to the plan, as necessary.

 REVIEWERS OF THIS UPPS